qlik-oss/core-website/docs/services/license-service/README.md

 The _License Service_ is required to run QIX Engine with a valid license.

-The License Service shall be configured with QIX Engine license information and be deployed together with the QIX Engine.
-In a deployment, each QIX Engine instance periodically checks for a valid license by communicating with the License Service.
+The License Service shall be configured and deployed together with the QIX Engine.
+In a deployment, each QIX Engine unlocks itself by checking for a valid license, both at start up and periodically, using the License Service.

 As such, the License Service API is not primarily intended to be consumed by applications built on top of Frontira.
 The License Service only works as a required side-car service to QIX Engine.